Music Therapy M.M.E. Program

 - Undergraduate grade-point average of 3.0 or higher on a 4.0 scale.

 - An appropriate baccalaureate degree to support the individual’s goals for master’s study.
-Students seeking entrance into the graduate initial certification program in music education or the graduate equivalency program in music therapy should have substantial backgrounds in music regardless of undergraduate major.
+Students seeking entrance into the graduate licensure program in music education or the graduate equivalency program in music therapy should have substantial backgrounds in music regardless of undergraduate major.

-- 3 letters of recommendation regarding applicant's qualifications for graduate study in their selected program.
+- Three (3) letters of recommendation regarding applicant's qualifications for graduate study in their selected program.

 - Submission of a video recording appropriate to degree of application.

 - Other supporting materials are required.

 Additional detailed admission requirements and information are found online in the MEMT Graduate Application Procedure document.

 Graduate Admission to the School of Music